DebNation/notify-usb/README.md

 ### Motivation(why this exists):
-I have seen gnome/kde/cinnamon desktop to play a sound on USB device attach or detach event, but that is not present if you are using a Window Manager, so it is made for Window Manager/Compositor users who wants a sound cue for USB connections.
+I have seen gnome/kde/cinnamon desktop to show notification and play a sound tone on USB device attach or detach event, but that is not present if you are using a Window Manager, so it is made for Window Manager/Compositor users who wants a notification with sound cue for USB connections.

 ### Customization :
 You can customize the sound(tone) that this programs plays, by replacing these files